UserTesting's pipeline generation strategy workflow

 By using champion tracking to bring in new customers.

 This involves proactively tracking and reaching out to past champions who have used or evaluated your tool and hopefully loved it to get the warmest paths into target accounts.
-The good news: our tool, UserGems automatically tracks your customers’ job changes, dropping them as warm leads in your CRM so you can build a healthy pipeline that’s ready to be nurtured.
+UserGems tracks your customers' job changes and surfaces them as warm leads in your CRM—automatically.

 Why is tracking champion job changes so important?

-In fact, in part 2 of our Hidden Gems series, we found these alumni customers, or ‘Gems’ as we call them, generated 5% of the overall closed won revenue for the defined quarter.
+In part 2 of our Hidden Gems series, we found these alumni customers—'Gems'—generated 5% of closed won revenue.

-The key, however, is to actively target these Gems because 91% of them don’t come back on their own — even after they’ve been in their new role for more than 90 days.
+The key, however, is to actively target these Gems because only 9% of them return on their own — even after they’ve been in their new role for more than 90 days.

 1. Double your win rate